teuk/mediabot_v3/docs/RADIO.md

 The bounded search uses yt-dlp's documented
 [YouTube search prefix](https://github.com/yt-dlp/yt-dlp#usage-and-options).

-Request feedback is sent by NOTICE.
+Preparation, errors and throttling remain private NOTICEs.
+A successful addition uses one orange/grey channel line, matching `song`, when the shared public spacing permits; otherwise the same confirmation is sent by NOTICE.
 “Added to the queue” means Liquidsoap returned a request ID; it does **not** mean that playback has already started.
 The API neither skips a track nor changes a streaming script.
 Live priority and track interruption follow the existing Liquidsoap configuration.
 In